• Skip to primary navigation

 When Goodyear welted, the welt is sewn through that canvas strip there — called gemming — instead of being sewn right into a lip of leather cut out of the insole.

-So, What Exactly Is a Goodyear Welt?
+So, What Exactly is a Goodyear Welt?

 The Goodyear welt effectively bridged the gap between cheap glue jobs and time-consuming handmade boots by introducing a clever mechanical workaround called gemming.